Get Answers to These FAQs We Hear the Most

 4. If depositions are required to further prove the case and hold the driver responsible for his/her actions, the attorney should dig in on the distracted driving issue.
 This is especially true for rear-end collision and blown stop sign cases.
 Simply put, a driver does not run into the back of someone else unless he is going far too fast for conditions, following too closely, or driving while distracted.
 Many times, it is some combination of these dangerous variables.
 Though the defendant may not fully admit to using his cell phone at the time of the wreck, he will be forced to admit at least one major safety law violation (speeding, tailgating, taking his eyes off the road for a dangerous length of time) or look very foolish denying it.
 No matter his answer, you win.

-As a car accident firm in Columbia, SC, we have handled distracted driving cases across South Carolina for a number of years now and would be glad to assist you as well.
+The attorneys at the Law Office of Kenneth E. Berger have years of experience handling cases like yours, and would be honored to help you and your family with the legal recovery process while you focus on healing.
+We have handled distracted driving cases across South Carolina for a number of years now and would be glad to assist you as well.
 If you believe the person who crashed into you was on a cell phone, but need help proving it legally, we are here to serve.
-You can contact us 24/7 via our live chat, or call us at (803)-790-2800.
+Our offices are conveniently located in Columbia and Myrtle Beach, and we proudly serve the Sumter and Florence areas, as well as the entire state of South Carolina.
+Call us today at 803-790-2800 (Columbia, SC) / 843-427-2800 (Myrtle Beach, SC), or start a live chat 24/7 with a real, live person to arrange a free and confidential consultation.
 We look forward to hearing from you, and to holding the dangerous driver accountable.